New Hampshire Medicaid Long Term Care Eligibility for 2025

 2. Age/Disability – the applicant must be age 65 or older, or blind, or disabled.
 The applicant must meet certain medical requirements consistent with the level of care requested.
 Persons must need care for thirty (30) consecutive days.

 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
-If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
-The state has a look back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.
+If an asset is not listed as exempt, it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
+The state has a look-back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.

 • There is no disqualification period for transfers made to a spouse or a permanently and totally disabled child.